 Shopping readers have a voracious appetite for all things Dyson — from air purifiers and vacuums to lighting fixtures and hair dryers.
 Celebrity hair stylists like Jhonatan Rendon, Andrew Fitzsimons and Kevin Murphy have all previously told us they keep a Dyson hot tool in their respective pro kits.
 Beauty writers like Leila Nejai and I are both fans of Dyson hot tools, as well.
 What makes Dyson’s roster of hot tools so desirable among the beauty community?
 Dyson claims its hot tools were engineered to help protect all hair types from extreme heat damage and minimize frizz and pesky flyaways, for one thing: They all utilize their respective technology and patented features to help dry, curl or straighten hair.
 Each hot tool is also relatively lightweight and comes with bonus attachments or pouches for easy storage and travel.

 Dyson hot tools can be found wherever Dyson products are sold, including Amazon, Walmart and Best Buy.
 You can also purchase Dyson hot tools directly through the brand (however, some of the more popular models, like both colorways of the Dyson Airwrap complete, are currently sold out on Dyon’s website).
 Specialty retailers like Sephora, Ulta and Dermstore all carry Dyson hot tools, too.
 With prices starting at $400, these Dyson hot tools are an investment, for sure.
-And there are some opportunities to save: If you’re looking to save up to 20 percent off right now, for example, consider the current Sephora Spring Savings Event, which wraps April 19.

 To help simplify your Dyson beauty shopping experience, we put together this simple guide on the brand’s current suite of hair styling tools and accessories.